-This is an important step.
-Take the chicken out of the fridge and remove all the giblets (usually they are in a bag in the rib area.
+Take the chicken out of the fridge and remove all the giblet.
 Rinse the inside and outside of the bird with cool water and pat dry.
-Place in a baking dish - I find it turns out much better if I use my 13 X 9 glass dish.
-I have 3 of them because I use them for everything!
+Place in a baking dish - I often use a glass 13x9 dish here, but a roasting pan with a rack is great too.

 Roasting the Chicken

 I add just about one half a cup water to the bottom of the dish.
 This is not required but adds some extra juice for if you are going to use it for gravy!